supahero1/alloc/README.md

 8. Customizable at compile-time (the defaults) as well as at runtime.

 [^1]: 33-50% faster on Linux/MacOS, ~75% faster on Windows, but speed may vary between different environments and workloads.
 The kernel time difference used to be clearly visible back when `time` was used to measure the benchmark, but there have been issues with the command not working on some platforms in specific settings, so it was replaced with in-code time measuring that only takes real time into account.

+[^2]: Zero cost for small allocations, then grows slightly as the allocation size grows, caps out at below a page size for large allocations, which comparatively is rather little.

 It supports Linux, MacOS, Windows (mingw/msys), 64bit and 32bit.